bangbangcon/bangbangcon.github.io/index.md

 > "I want every day to be @bangbangcon, **best conference ever**" --
 > [@ablwr](https://twitter.com/ablwr/status/599727141660524546)

-We think !!Con 2016 will be at least as good!
+We hope !!Con 2016 was at least as good!

 ## How do I get updates?